taylort7147/amazing-grace-pdx/tutorial/tutorial-adding-a-new-series.md

     }
 ```

-**Unfortunately, Nucleus doesn't display a good preview of these HTML blocks, so they'll just look like empty HTML blocks until you open the preview.**
+**Unfortunately, Nucleus doesn't display a good preview of these HTML blocks in the editor, so they'll just look like empty HTML blocks until you open the preview.**

 ### Publish the changes